Sânnicolau Mare: Antiquity

 Between 380 and 396 the Huns, invading Dacia under Attila, drove the Goths south of the Danube, occupying Dacia, which they named Hunia, Morisena becoming the capital of the Hun Empire, Attila's residence.
 Morisena was located on a very large area, including Cenad and Sânnicolau Mare, which appear together on the map of Europe in the 5th century.
 The natives were spared and even respected by the Huns, living with them in harmony.
 Attila in his battles in the Balkan Peninsula brings Roman slaves and settles them in Dacia, strengthening the Roman element.
 Byzantine rhetorician Priscus, sent by emperor Theodosius II, described Attila as having royal authority, dressed simply and very religiously, and learning beautiful things from the Dacians, Hun, Latin and Roman being spoken at his court.
 From those times are preserved the earth elevations on the border of the town called hunci, which were used as fortifications, observation points and tombs.
 The legends of the time say that Attila was buried on the territory of the town, in one night, in three coffins of gold, silver and iron, together with his weapons and jewelry, on the bed of the Aranca, which was then diverted.

 In 453, after Attila's death, the Huns were driven to the Black Sea by the Gepids, a Germanic people related to the Goths.
 In 566, the Gepids leave Dacia, leaving it to the Avars, a people of Tatar origin.
 Their khagan Bayan had his residence in Morisena, occupying this territory until 676, when Dacia was called Avaria.
 From the 5th century onwards, the Slavs followed in the footsteps of the Huns, and in the 7th–8th centuries they crossed the Danube during the fighting between the Byzantines and the Persians, occupied the Balkan Peninsula and formed today's Slavic peoples: Bulgarians and Serbs.
 Compared to the Goths, Huns, Gepids and Avars, who left without leaving too much influence, the Slavs left a strong influence in this area through Slavic toponyms and geographical names.

 It is believed by some that after the Aurelian Retreat of 275 the local Daco-Roman population of the former province of Dacia began organizing itself into local administrative units yet relevant polities likely only emerged after the collapse of the Avar Khaganate around 800 AD.
-According to the late twelfth century Gesta Hungarorum the area of Banat was ruled by a duke called Glad at the time of the Hungarian settlement of Pannonia in 896 who ruled from Cuvin and was contemporary with dukes Gelu of Dăbâca (?) and Menumorut of Biharia.
+According to the late 12th century Gesta Hungarorum, the area of Banat was ruled by a duke called Glad at the time of the Hungarian settlement of Pannonia in 896 who ruled from Cuvin and was contemporary with dukes Gelu of Dăbâca and Menumorut of Biharia.
 Following the war between the Hungarians and Duke Glad, the latter demands peace and keeps his principality as a vassal to the Hungarian prince Árpád.